 Using AI to Automate Live Chat

 Live chat is a channel that requires a lot of attention and focus to be successful.
 That being said: customers love it, most likely because of how quick it can be to get a response when done right.
 When done wrong, the results can be cringe-worthy.
-In a recent survey, 35% of people stopped doing business with some of their favorite brands after just one instance of waiting too long for a response or resolution to their inquiry.
+In a recent survey, 32% of people would stop doing business with some of their favorite brands after just one bad experience.
 This happens in all channels, chat included.

 However, live chat is also one of the best channels for automation to be put in place.
 Not only can AI be used to respond to common inquiries that customers might have right within the chat window, but it can also be used to triage questions that are best suited to another channel.